 5.1.6.
 Notwithstanding the foregoing, this Subsection 5.1 imposes no obligation upon the Parties with respect to information that (i) is disclosed with the Disclosing Party's prior written approval; or (ii) is or has entered the public domain through no fault of the Receiving Party; or (iii) is known by the Receiving Party prior to the time of disclosure; or (iv) is independently developed by the Receiving Party without use of the Confidential Information; or (v) is made generally available by the Disclosing Party without restriction on disclosure.

 5.1.7.
-In the event the Receiving Party is required by law, regulation or court order to disclose any of Disclosing Party's Confidential Information, Receiving Party will promptly notify Disclosing Party in writing prior to making any such disclosure in order to facilitate Disclosing Party seeking a protective order or other appropriate remedy from the proper authority, at the Disclosing Party's expense.
+In the event the Receiving Party is required by ICANN, law, regulation or court order to disclose any of Disclosing Party's Confidential Information, Receiving Party will promptly notify Disclosing Party in writing prior to making any such disclosure in order to facilitate Disclosing Party seeking a protective order or other appropriate remedy from the proper authority, at the Disclosing Party's expense.
 Receiving Party agrees to cooperate with Disclosing Party in seeking such order or other remedy.
 Receiving Party further agrees that if Disclosing Party is not successful in precluding the requesting legal body from requiring the disclosure of the Confidential Information, it will furnish only that portion of the Confidential Information which is legally required.
+Receiving Party may submit Confidential Information to a bona fide purchaser or potential purchaser of more than 50% of either Party’s shares or all or substantially all of either Party’s assets, provided that the purchaser or potential purchaser has agreed, in writing, to be bound by the confidentiality obligations herein.

 5.1.8.
 The Receiving Party's duties under this Subsection 5.1 shall expire five (5) years after the information is received or earlier, upon written agreement of the parties.